wistia/wistia-open-docs/_posts/account-setup.md

 ---

-## Filtering out Internal Stats
+## Filtering Out Internal Stats

 {% post_image hashed_id: 'c3b7767bf8523160c7ded97ff69ea4bf260b5ce1', width: 320, class: 'float_right' %}

-You can filter out your views based on IP, and those of the other testers you might have looking at your Wistia videos before launch.
+You can filter out your own views, and those of the other testers you might have looking at your Wistia videos before launch, based on IP.

 In the Account Dashboard, click the *Embed Settings* option - this contains an IP filtering section where you can enter comma-separated IP addresses.